unstoppabledomains/dev-docs/getting-started/test-domains/faucet.md

   * **cryptocurrency records**: add optional cryptocurrency addresses, such as bitcoin or litecoin
   * **custom records**: add optional key and value pairs

-:::warning Important
+:::info reminder
-For [Login with Unstoppable integrations](../../login-with-unstoppable/login-integration-guides/integration-pathways.md), users must select **Polygon Mainnet** as the domain network.
+The [Reseller feature](../../reseller/reseller-integration-guides/reseller-pathways.md) only supports Polygon Layer2 Network.
+And, for [Login with Unstoppable](../../login-with-unstoppable/login-integration-guides/integration-pathways.md), applications must use **Polygon Mainnet** as the domain network.
 :::

 ![Configure options on Unstoppable website faucet](/images/website-faucet-options.png)